Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves: Discussion

 As we already mentioned, the stochastic nature of quasar variability is a major limitation.
 In this study, we used the DRW model to simulate the underlying noise in quasars.
-This model provides a successful description of optical variability, but recent work has found deviations from this simple model \citep{2015MNRAS.451.4328K,2018ApJ...857..141S,Robnik2024}.
-A higher order stochastic model, such as the damped harmonic oscillator may provide more flexibility and a better description of quasar variability \citep{2019PASP..131f3001M, 2022ApJ...936..132Y}.
+This model provides a successful description of optical variability \citep{Kelly2009,MacLeod+2010, Koz2010, 2021ApJ...907...96S, Burke_2021}, but recent work has found deviations from this simple model \citep{2015MNRAS.451.4328K,2018ApJ...857..141S,Robnik2024}.
+A higher order stochastic model, such as the damped harmonic oscillator \citep{2019PASP..131f3001M, 2022ApJ...936..132Y} or higher order CARMA models \citep{2014ApJ...788...33K} may provide more flexibility and a better description of quasar variability.
 Improvements in our understanding of quasar variability will need to be incorporated in future periodicity searches to increase their sensitivity and to reduce the false detections.
+It is worth noting that our assumptions about the underlying noise may impact the reported recovery rates of periodic signals, but the overall trends will likely remain unaffected.
+We plan to explore additional noise models in a future study.

-Finally, throughout our analysis, we adopted a simple sawtooth-shaped periodicity.
+In addition, throughout our analysis, we adopted a simple sawtooth-shaped periodicity.
 This cartoon model is sufficient for the purposes of our exercise, and illustrates the large impact of non-sinusoidal pulse shapes.
-However, this shape was merely inspired by the results of hydrodynamical simulations, and the actual shapes of lightcurves produced by binary BHs will differ from this shape -- indeed it is poorly understood and will likely vary from source to source.
+However, this shape was merely inspired by the results of hydrodynamical simulations, and the actual shapes of lightcurves produced by binary SMBHs will differ from this shape -- indeed it is poorly understood and will likely vary from source to source.
 Developing better templates of the expected light-curve shapes \citep[e.g., see][]{binlite} can be used to better characterise the completeness and purity of binary candidate samples, and will likely allow improvements in recovery rates.

+Finally, another possible limitation in the search for quasar periodicity is unmodeled photometric effects that can introduce spurious signals at the annual or lunal cycle.
+Such artificial periodicities, leftover from the data reduction process, can be convolved with real periodic signals from SMBHBs impacting their detection (e.g., introducing false positives, moving power to other frequencies hindering the detection or leading to miss-identification of the real periodicity, etc).
+Previous quasar periodicity searches have not explored this effect, but discarded periods very close to 1 year and have completely avoided periods $<$1 month.
+However, it is important to understand and mitigate such effects.
+In a future study, we plan to inject periodic signals in observed quasar data and explore this in several photometric surveys, like CRTS, PTF, ZTF, PanSTARRS, etc, including also some of the AGN that have long-term monitoring (e.g., \citealt{2002ApJ...581..197P, 2021arXiv210600691K, 2023MNRAS.520.1807C}).